apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - Distributed James: A scalable James server, storing data in various data stores.
 Cassandra is used for metadata, ElasticSearch for search, RabbitMQ for messaging, and ObjectStorage for blobs.
  - Cassandra: An implementation step toward Distributed James.
 It does not include messaging and ObjectStorage and should not be run in a cluster way but is still relevant for good performance.
-This product is about to be deprecated in favor of Distributed James.
  - JPA: A JPA and Lucene based implementation of James.
 Only Derby driver is currently supported.
  - JPA with SMTP only using Derby: A minimalist SMTP server based on JPA storage technology and Derby driver
  - JPA with SMTP only using MariaDB: A minimalist SMTP server based on JPA storage technology and MariaDB driver